 This is where most beginners go wrong.
 They pull the brisket when the thermometer hits 200°F and call it done.

 Temperature is just a guide.
 The real test is the probe test.
-Take your thermometer or a skewer and push it into the thickest part of the flat.
+Take your thermometer or a wooden skewer and push it into the thickest part of the flat.
 It should slide in with zero resistance — like pushing into warm butter.
-If you feel any drag at all, it’s not done yet.
+No drag.
+No resistance.
+Just smooth easy penetration.

 The Rest — This Is Non-Negotiable